divyanshusahu/AttendanceTracker-ChromeExtension/README.md

-## This is the Atttendance tracker a chrome extension.
+## This is the Attendance tracker a chrome extension.

 #### This extension is made using AngularJS